ibm-cloud-docs/text-to-speech/websockets.md

 ### Example error and warning messages
 {: #returnErrors}

 The first two examples show error responses.
 They include a JSON text message and a formatted message from the client's `onClose` callback method.
-The formatted messages begin with the boolean `true` because the connection is closed; they also include the WebSocket error code that caused the closure.
+The formatted messages begin with the boolean `true` because the connection is closed.
+They also include the WebSocket error code that caused the closure.
 The third example shows a warning response.
 It does not include the second message because the connection is not closed by the warning.

 -   The first example shows error messages for an invalid argument for the `accept` parameter:

     ```javascript
     {
       "error": "Unsupported mimetype.
 Supported mimetypes are: ['application/json', 'audio/flac', ...]"
     }
     (True, 1011, u'see the previous message for the error details.')
     ```